Alpine

 </div>

 By using Alpine, we can hide the content of the post until the user presses the "Show post content..." button.
-At that point, Alpine's expanded property will be set to true and the content will be shown on the page because x-show="content" is used to give Alpine control over the visibility of the post's content.
+At that point, Alpine's expanded property will be set to true and the content will be shown on the page because x-show="expanded" is used to give Alpine control over the visibility of the post's content.

 This is an example of where Alpine shines: adding interactivity into your application without triggering Livewire server-roundtrips.